trimstray/the-practical-linux-hardening-guide/README.md

 A few simple rules for this project:

+- this guide is compliance with [OpenSCAP](https://www.open-scap.org/) (PCI-DSS)
+- is based on a minimal [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) and [CentOS](https://www.centos.org/) installations
-- this guide does not exhaust everything about Linux hardening
+- it does not exhaust everything about Linux hardening
-- it contains the different topics related to hardening (e.g. services, physical security)
+- it also contains non-related rules with PCI-DSS
 - some hardening rules/descriptions can be done better
 - you can think of it also as a checklist

 Before you start remember:

   > This guide also contains my comments that may be differ from certain industry principles.
-If you are not sure what to do please see **[Policy Compliance](#policy-compliance)** chapter and think about what you actually do at your server.
+If you are not sure what to do please see **[Policy Compliance](#policy-compliance)** chapter.

 ### The importance of Linux hardening